vladyslavBrothervinn/my_parser_practice_3/README.md

-# my_parser
+# Parser
-# Creating a parser using Rust programming language for educational purpose.
+## Creating a parser using Rust programming language for educational purposes.

 ![my_img](/img.png)